ea-tel/detel-book/_chapters/chapters/methodologies/Qualitative Research in Technology-Enhanced Learning.md

 Analytic induction is a process in which data are scanned to generate categories of phenomena, relationships between these categories are sought and working typologies and summaries are written on the basis of the data examined.
 The strategy under this approach involves the following according to Bogdan and Biklen (1997, 72):

-- In the early stages of the research a rough definition and explanation of the particular phenomenon is developed.
+- In the early stages of the research, a rough definition and explanation of the particular phenomenon is developed.
 - This definition and explanation is examined in the light of the data that are being collected during the research.
 - If the definition and/or explanation that have been generated need modification in the light of new data (e.g. if the data do not fit the explanation or definition) then this is undertaken.
 - A deliberate attempt is made to find cases that may not fit into the explanation or definition.